Charlie Macartney: Outside cricket

 Macartney married Anna Bruce, a schoolteacher, at Chatswood Presbyterian Church in December 1921.
 At the time, the NSW Railway & Tramway Magazine noted that he was a "strict teetotaller and non-gambler" who loved his pipe, tennis and music.
 After his marriage, Macartney described himself as a civil servant while he was not engaged in cricketing activities.
 Like most Australian cricketers of his era, Macartney was Protestant, and a freemason.

 Macartney wrote for several Sydney newspapers, and between 1936 and 1942 regularly produced pieces for the Sydney Morning Herald.
 In 1930 he published the autobiographical My Cricketing Days.
 During the Second World War, he was a lieutenant in the amenities service of the Australian Defence Force, and afterwards was a personnel officer at Prince Henry Hospital.

 Childless, Macartney was predeceased by his wife.
 He died of coronary occlusion (heart attack) while at work in Little Bay, New South Wales, aged 72.
+He was cremated.
 In February 2007, Macartney was inducted into the Australian Cricket Hall of Fame along with Richie Benaud, making them the 26th and 27th inductees.